Tednoob17/Live0verflow/Web-Hacking/web-0x00-(Html + css +javascript intro).md

 			</body>
 		 </html>
 ```
-		 If you an modify the css content without touch your file , tou can see the "Style tab " in Tab Elements  here you can modify and see automaticaly result
+**If you an modify the css content without touch your file , tou can see the "Style tab " in Tab Elements  here you can modify and see automaticaly result**

 ## Adding Js
+``javascript

 		 <!Doctype html>
 		<html>